 What business travelers are concerned about

-- European corporate travelers rank the most tiring aspects of business travel like so: 27% say waiting time is the most tiring while 25% choose no direct flights, 22% say riding to and from the airport, 16% say too early departures or too late arrivals and 10% say the flight itself (Fly Aeolus).
+- European corporate travelers rank the most tiring aspects of business travel like so: 27% say waiting time is the most tiring while 25% choose no direct flights, 22% say riding to and from the airport, 16% say early departure times or late arrivals and 10% say the flight itself (Fly Aeolus).

-- The number one way to improve the traveler experience?
+- What is the number one way to improve the traveler experience?
 35% of European corporate travelers report that having to spend less time at the airport is the number one thing they wish they could improve.
 23% would like to spend less time on the way to the airport.
-26% want better availability of direct flights and the remaining 16% want greater flexibility with their schedule requirements (Fly Aeolus).
+26% want better availability of direct flights and the remaining 16% want greater flexibility with their schedule (Fly Aeolus).

 Millennial business travel statistics